mac-dsl/AnomalyDriftDetection/data/README.md

 ## Environment Set-Up

 The current working version of the code runs on Python 3.8.18.
 The requirements for running the notebooks in this directory can be found in the [`requirements.txt`](../requirements.txt) file.
-These can be installed on the Zurich server by the following the steps detailed below.
+Set up for a Linux machine can be done by the following the steps detailed below.

 ### Setting up on Linux
 For the following steps, values indicated within `< >` brackets are to be replaced by the appropriate value.